2021 High Performance Swim Camp Series

 - BODY POSITION: The best swimmers in the world learn at a young age about the importance of being patient with their stroke and trusting their "glide position".
 Too many young swimmers rush their stroke, create "drag" (i.e. slow themselves down) and exhaust themselves.
 Elite Clinicians will work with participants to maintain a better body position for a more efficient breaststroke.

 - KICK: The three parts of the kick are hips, knees, and feet.
-Clinicians will work with participants to kick with power from their hips while keeping their knees close and feet wide.
+Nils will work with participants to kick with power from their hips while keeping their knees close and feet wide.
 The kick is about 80% of the power in breaststroke.
 Get more out of each kick for a faster breaststroke!

 - PULL: Participants in this session will learn drills to encourage them to keep their hands and elbows high on the water throughout the entire pull, thereby minimizing resistance and maintaining speed.